abbreviatedman/spellbound/data/quotes.md

 474
 00:24:57,136 --> 00:24:59,432
-It burned...
+It burned…

 475
 00:24:59,551 --> 00:25:02,681
-right through him...
+right through him…

 476
 00:25:02,766 --> 00:25:07,177